GINQO/Master-Item-Manager/README.md

 ![](demo.gif)

 # Prerequisites
-Qlik Sense Enterprise >= February 2022
+Qlik Sense Enterprise >= November 2022
-Qlik Cloud >= February 2022
+Qlik Cloud >= November 2022
-Qlik Sense Desktop >= November 2021
+Qlik Sense Desktop >= November 2022

 # Installation
 1. Download this extension on a zip file using the 'Clone or Download' button (or select from an individual release)